Skip to main content

 8. File Your BOI Report

 2024 welcomed a new federal filing for most Indiana LLCs called the Beneficial Ownership Information (BOI) Report.
 With the BOI Report, you’ll need to share some details about your company applicant and all the beneficial owners with the Financial Crimes Enforcement Network.
-You can handle this complicated filing yourself, or if you prefer, you can have us handle it for you for a small fee of $9.
+You can handle this complicated filing yourself, or if you prefer, you can hire us to do it for you.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.